Andrew Werner: San Diego Padres

 Werner was signed by the San Diego Padres as an undrafted free agent after the 2010 season.
 In 2011, Werner pitched for the Fort Wayne TinCaps and the Lake Elsinore Storm.
 In 2012, he pitched for the San Antonio Missions and the Tucson Padres before being called up to the majors for the first time on August 22, 2012.
+He started in eight games for the Padres.

 Oakland Athletics

 On November 16, 2012, Werner was traded to the Oakland Athletics with Andy Parrino in exchange for Tyson Ross and A.J.
 Kirby-Jones.

 On December 4, 2013, Werner was designated for assignment by Oakland, to clear room on the 40-man roster for recently signed pitcher Scott Kazmir.
 Werner cleared waivers and was outrighted to the Triple-A Sacramento River Cats on December 12.

 Ottawa Champions

 Werner signed to play with the Ottawa Champions in the Canadian American Association of Professional Baseball in 2015.
 He made 22 appearances (21 starts) for Ottawa during the year, logging a 12-8 record and 3.36 ERA with 86 strikeouts across 144 2/3 innings pitched.
 Werner became a free agent after the season.